jejacks0n/khronos-procedural-rings/readme.md

 ## Notes

 This project is incomplete, and not useful yet.
+At this point it only logs the radius / size / shape values.
+Use [Alt/Option]+F2 to open the console and use the documented controls to see the values change..
+These values will be persisted in your craft file.

 ## Installation

-[Download](), extract, and place in `GameData` path.
+[Download](https://github.com/jejacks0n/khronos-procedural-rings/archive/master.zip), extract, and place `Assets/Khronos` in `GameData` path.

 ## Usage